 This course uses materials drawn from several disciplines and is designed to help incoming freshmen develop the skills, habits of inquiry and broadened range of interests necessary to pursue a higher education successfully and independently.
 This course stresses writing and learning strategies, critical literacy, and academic survival skills, as well as exposure to great works and ideas.

 Social Change (P.AD 201) (SBS students only)

 This course examines social change in the U.S. and abroad.
 The course also examines the role of business, nonprofit organizations, and the public sector in addressing social problems.
 Topics studied may include the Civil Rights Movement, environmental issues, education reform, and health policy.

 Course Credit Information

-The FSL Program is comprised of three courses each semester; each course is a four credit course.
+The FSL Program is comprised of three courses for the fall semester; two courses for the spring semester.
 Credit distribution depends on the student's major, but typically*:

 ENG 098/099: CAS and SBS students receive 8 free elective credits.
 Students receiving B's or higher and passing a portfolio assessment may use ENG 099 to waive WRI 101.

 HST 150: CAS students receive 4 credits for the Cultural Diversity Group B requirement; SBS students receive 4 credits for the Globalization requirement (in some cases, CAS students also receive another 4 credits for the Humanities and History requirement)